Vl4d1s/Vl4d1s/README.md

 </p>

-As a full-stack software engineer at Wix DevTools, I am part of a team responsible for building and maintaining high-quality infrastructure tools for our engineers.
+As a Software Engineer at Wix DevTools, I am part of a team responsible for building and maintaining high-quality infrastructure tools for our engineers.

 Our goal is to provide a robust and efficient platform for our developers to create and deliver high-quality products.

 Our vision is to become an industry leader in designing professional development experiences for web applications using Wix technologies.

-I am excited to work with a talented team and contribute to the success of Wix's mission to make it easy for anyone to create a website.
-I am always eager to explore new technologies and stay up-to-date with the latest developments in the field.
+I am excited to work with a talented team and contribute to the success of Wix's mission to make it easy for anyone to create a website, and I am always eager to explore new technologies and stay up-to-date with the latest developments in the field.

 Please feel free to connect through my LinkedIn profile or via email: <br/>